GRP Estuary Cruiser

 The best small yacht in the world

 I had my boat sketched out in my mind.
 Trailable, demountable, 25ft length, manoeuvrable, shallow draft, inboard diesel and I added ‘full cruiser’ to carry the full cruising load for two adults and two children.
-I have called it the Westerly Centaur of trimarans: a solid performer, well respected and a secure sailing craft.
+I have called it the Westerly Centaur-of-trimarans: a solid performer, well respected and a secure sailing craft.
 I recently found this image of the Centaur on the internet under the heading of: The best small yacht in the world. on Dylan White's KTL website.
 He says '26ft and 4 tonnes.
 Small enough to single-hand and big enough to take the rough stuff.
 A Centaur could handle almost anything the British weather could throw at it.
 The space below is genius.'.
-At the time that I was planning my boat I wanted it to be, 'The finest estuary cruiser in the world.'
-My boat may not be everyone’s choice, especially trimariners, but it had merits for what I wanted it to do, sailing the East Coast rivers and possibly, possibly, going ‘elsewhere’.
+At the time that I was planning my boat I wanted it to be, 'The finest estuary cruiser in the world'.
+My boat may not be everyone’s choice, including some trimariners, but it had merits for what I wanted it to do, sailing the East Coast rivers and possibly, possibly, going ‘elsewhere’.
 All that now remained was to work out the details of the hulls, crossbeams, cabins, accommodation, cockpit, engine, rudder, boards, fixtures, rig, sails and equipment.
 Actually, I haven't yet seen anything that I would prefer, that covers all the functions as well as she does - for me, so maybe I wasn't too far short of my ambitions?

 I am about to relate the choices I made in the boat's construction in the hope that something that I say may be of use to you the reader.
 I do not expect that anyone will build a boat exactly like this, but some aspects of the construction may be useful.
 The boat was made on a flat table, as described on this website.

 Just in case you may be contemplating building - If you have not built a substantial craft on a budget before – a few words for consideration.
 The most important quality that you will need is endurance.
 It is going to take longer than people think and most of the work is just very tedious.
 Do not set false deadlines such as: It must be finished by xxxx date.
 Even more important, do not announce any date to the wider world, because it will put you under pressure.
 If anyone wants to know – It will take - as long as it takes.
 Watch the house-build/conversion programmes on TV.
 How many of them run over time and over budget?
 How much stress does it cause?
 Houses can be relatively simple compared to the intricacies of a boat and house materials are so cheap compared to anything with ‘marine’ written on it.
-It is going to cost more than you think, so spread it out over time.
+It is going to cost more than you think, so spread it over time.
 The job is hard enough without people constantly asking, ‘Are we nearly there yet?’

 You need somewhere to build it that is relatively close to home.
 Having long journeys adds hugely to the time it will take.
 It is more accurate to say that precious, boatbuilding time will be lost when travelling.
 If you are building in your garden, remember that the process is very dirty with dust and smell.
 Machinery like grinders, make noise.
 If you are building temporary shelters you may need more than one and the time it takes to build them.
 You will need quite a bit of storage space for rolls of glass and polythene, drums of resin, sheets of ply etc. I built Starship at home in a garden the same length as the boat and could step out of my living room window into the boat.
 I determined not to subject my family to this 5year ordeal again, for this boat.
 I advertised in the local newspapers asking for an unused barn.
 It had to have water, electricity and security.
 Living in a rural area, I was lucky to find a suitable building.
-I built a polyethene shelter inside the barn for the construction of this boat.
+I built a polythene shelter inside the barn for the construction of this boat.
 My friend Paul Brown (see GRP flat table) accessed an old portable building for the construction of his catamaran Wakey Wakey in his back garden.

 During the construction of Starship I began to note an irritating itch around my wrists, then my neck.
 The itching spread to my forehead and shoulders and face.
 My skin burned, just like severe sunburn.
 My lips began to split and the skin to flake away.
 After some time, the doctor advised that I had an allergy to something like an adhesive, but it wasn’t that.
 I experimented by loosely bandaging a shaving of teak, that I was using for fitting out, to the inside of my forearm for a couple of hours.
 Next day I had a blister where the shaving had been.
 Teak is a wonderful timber for marine work, but it has evolved to be toxic, to protect itself from insect and fungal attack in its natural environment.
 It also protected itself from me.
 To work with it, I had to be outside, fully kitted out with gloves, balaclava, face mask, sealed cuffs and neck.
 If my allergic reaction had been to polyester resin or epoxy it would have been impossible to have built the boat.
 I had worked with wood all of my life and had never experienced problems like this before, so it is better to be sure before embarking on anything expensive.